If the name ASUKA sounds familiar, it’s believed we are discussing the former WWE SmackDown Women’s Tag Team and NXT Women’s Champion.

 ASUKA is a Freelancer who was born on October 27th, 1998.
-She mostly wrestled for Pro Wrestling WAVE and was trained by the same person that inspired her to become a wrestler with she was a child, Ayako Hamada, who you may know from IMPACT back in the day as Hamada.
-ASUKA hasn’t been wrestling long; she’s only been in the ring for three years, but during this time, she was able to make an impact for herself with her combination of high-flying, Judo, Kendo, and just regular wrestling.
+She mostly wrestled for Pro Wrestling WAVE and was trained by the same person who inspired her to become a wrestler as a child, Ayako Hamada, who you may know from iMPACT back in the day as Hamada.
+ASUKA hasn’t been wrestling long; she’s only been in the ring for three years, but during this time, she’s made an impact with her combination of high-flying, Judo, Kendo, and regular wrestling.

 Since following her career in 2017, fans could see this athletic woman who would love like a young Jushin Liger, and one wouldn’t know this at the time.
 Still, ASUKA is a transgender woman (MtF), and it was terrific when fans heard about that since many transgender wrestlers aren’t often followed.

 ASUKA would win in her first main event, and a star was in the making as people were following behind her.
-During then and currently, she would change her gimmick and attire a bit as she developed more of a personality when she joined VooDoo-Murders, and she formed a tag team at one point with Hana Kimura; they would be called FloÜrish.
+During that time and currently, she would change her gimmick and attire a bit as she developed more of a personality when she joined VooDoo-Murders, and she formed a tag team with Hana Kimura at one point; they were called Floürish.

 I honestly feel I’m the only one who should wear it.
-While she was still alive, whether we tagged together or were on opposite ends, we made great memories and wanted to share so many moments in the ring together.
+While she was still alive, whether we were together or on opposite ends, we made great memories and wanted to share so many moments in the ring.

 Therefore, I’ll always wear her kimono for really big matches so that I can continue to share these wonderful moments with Hana.